slimechips/KademliaBookmarks/readme.md

 ### Docker-Compose

 Make sure you are in the project folder.
-To launch 5 instances
+Modify the number of replicas you want (default I set to 4) in the `replicas:` option in the `docker-compose.debug.yml`.
+Then run

 ```bash
 docker-compose -f "docker-compose.debug.yml" up -d --build